Zeioth/compiler.nvim/README.md

 * vim.g.compiler_solution_run = "" → program to run after building a solution.
 None if unsetted

 #### Overriding actions
 You can override what hapens when an action is selected on the compiler.
-To do so, fork this project, go to the 'compiler' directory, and edit the file of the language you want.
+To do so, fork this project, go to the 'compiler/languages' directory, and edit the file of the language you want.
 It is actually very easy.

 ## FAQ